kanakx/kanakx/README.md

-### Third-year Computer Science student at PJAIT Warsaw
+### Third-year Computer Science Student at PJAIT Warsaw

 with hands-on experience with SCRUM methodologies and RESTful API development.